Ahmad ibn Ibrahim al-Ghazi: Invasion of Abyssinia

 The Imam asked all the Arabs who were with him, "Is there the like of this church, with its images and its gold, in Byzantium, or in India, or in any other place?"
 They replied, "We never saw or heard of its like in Byzantium or India or anywhere in the world."

 Nevertheless, he ordered all of the churches built by the Abyssinians to be destroyed, including Mekane Selassie, Atronsa Maryam, Debre Nagwadgwad and Ganata Giyorgis.
 He soon campaigned against the people of Bali and Dawaro which was governed by Degalhan who had earlier pillaged Adal.
+The Imam and his forces would masquerade as Christian adherents of Degalhan to covertly infiltrate Abyssinian lands.
+Nevertheless, despite the Imam unintentionally communicating in the language of the Muslim Adalites, which historian Pankhurst identifies as Harari, they managed to succeed without raising any alarms.
 They were able to defeat the Abyssinians in the Battle of Amba Sel but this was quite difficult as the Christians were able to inflict serious losses on the soldiers of the Imam because they held the high ground, among the dead was the Imam's right-hand man, Garad Matan.
 The Adalites attempted to capture Degalhan but he was able to escape through Hadiya.
 For the next two years the Adalites would secure the southern Abyssinian provinces of Dawaro, Bali, Fatagar, Hadiya and Wej.
 After the Adalites conquered Damot and subjugated the pagans of Gafat the Imam marched north with his army.